Do you have a headache when it comes to furnishing your open space? Discover our tips for choosing the best office furniture!

 Fat-boys & sofas

-With the advent of open-space and changing attitudes to the world of work, ways of working have changed, as has the furniture for work.
+With the advent of the open-space and the evolution of mentalities in relation to the world of work, the ways of working have changed, as has the furniture intended for work.
 If before, work meant desk and chair, it now means comfort, ease and well-being.
-For this reason, many companies have opted for alternative seating such as footstools, fatboys or sofas.
-We particularly recommend the fat boys, which are giant footstools that take on the shape desired by the user, for their comfort and practicality: they are easy to transport, store and will be adored by your employees!
-Sofas are also a good option: in addition to being comfortable, they allow your employees to vary the places from which to work.
+For this reason, many companies have opted for alternative seating such as beanbags, fatboys or sofas.
+We particularly recommend fat boys, which are giant poufs that adopt the shape desired by their user, for their comfort and practicality: they are easily transportable, storable and will be loved by your employees!
+Sofas are also a good option: in addition to being comfortable, they allow your employees to vary the places from which they work.

 We recommend that you choose wooden furniture, which is more ecological, durable and pleasant to look at.
 Wood also favours the creation of a cosy and warm atmosphere.